peter-l5/SH1107/README.md

     display.text('driver', 0, 8, 1)
     display.show()
 ```
+Example usage code for SPI is also provided in the repository.

 ## Features

-All the methods of MicroPython FrameBuffer in the [framebuf](https://docs.micropython.org/en/v1.18/library/framebuf.html "MicroPython v1.18 documentation") module are accessible as at MicroPython v1.18.
-The `polygon` method and other changes included in version 1.19.1 are not yet implemented.
+All the methods of MicroPython FrameBuffer in the [framebuf](https://docs.micropython.org/en/v1.19.1/library/framebuf.html "MicroPython v1.19.1 documentation") module are accessible as at MicroPython v1.19.1.

 ## Interfaces and tested displays